Georg Eberhard Rumphius: Herbarium Amboinense

 After going blind in 1670 due to glaucoma, Rumphius continued work on his six-volume manuscript with the help of others.
 His wife and a daughter were killed by a wall collapse during a major earthquake and tsunami on 17 February 1674.
 On 11 January 1687, with the project nearing completion, a great fire in the town destroyed his library, numerous manuscripts, original illustrations for his Herbarium Amboinense, volumes of the Hortus Malabaricus, and works by Jacobus Bontius.
 Persevering, Rumphius and his helpers first completed the book in 1690, but the ship carrying the manuscript to the Netherlands was attacked and sunk by the French, forcing them to start over from a copy that had fortunately been retained thanks to Camphuys.
 The Herbarium Amboinense finally arrived in the Netherlands in 1696.
 However, the East India Company decided that it contained so much sensitive information that it would be better not to publish it.
 Rumphius died in 1702, so he never saw his work in print; the embargo was lifted in 1704, but then no publisher could be found for it.
-It finally appeared in 1741, thirty-nine years after Rumphius's death, in a Latin translation by Johannes Burman (1707–79).
+It finally appeared in 1741, thirty-nine years after Rumphius's death, within a Latin translation by Johannes Burman (1707–79).
 Much of the natural history in Oud en Nieuw Oost-Indiën ("Old and New East-India") by François Valentijn was by Rumphius and they were close friends.